MahmoudAbdelsamie/MahmoudAbdelsamie/README.md

 ## 🚀 About Me

-I am a dedicated Junior Backend Developer specializing in Node.js.
+I am a dedicated Software Developer specializing in Node.js.
 With a strong foundation in JavaScript, Express, and various database systems, I am passionate about building efficient and scalable backend services.

 - 🌱 Currently learning: Advanced database optimization and cloud services.
 - 💬 Ask me about: Node.js, Express, SQL, PostgreSQL, MongoDB, Database Design, Web Apps, Product Development, and Startups.